umarhassan-mitodl/18.s190-spring-2020/content/pages/syllabus.md

 Technical Requirements
 ----------------------

 Student need to install the Julia programming language, as well as other tools and packages.
-Complete instructions are listed on the {{% resource_link "c49cd4ff-bc89-4246-9569-2724b938ac01" "GitHub course page" %}}.
+Complete instructions are listed on the [GitHub course page](https://github.com/mitmath/6S083).

 Problem Sets & Exams
 --------------------